North Carolina homeowners — Cash offers available now. Average close: 14 days. Get your offer today(919) 751-6768

 That demand pressure — combined with Triangle in-migration that hasn't let up — tightened inventory in Johnston County's most desirable price bands.
 The $275,000-$425,000 segment, which covers most of what was built in Flowers Plantation and similar communities, moves with decent absorption when homes are priced correctly.
 When they're in good condition.

 "In good condition" is doing a lot of work in that sentence.
 The market is active.
-It is not forgiving of condition problems the way a true bidding-war market is.
+It's not forgiving of condition problems the way a true bidding-war market is.
 Buyers using conventional financing have appraisal contingencies.
 FHA and USDA buyers have minimum property requirements.
 A house that needs a new roof, has foundation settling, has the moisture issues that are extremely common in Johnston County's clay-heavy soil — that house will sit.
 Even in Clayton's current market, if it's not priced to reflect what it is.

-Here's the section I want to be straight about — the temptation in this market is to tell every seller "just list it."
+The temptation in this market is to tell every seller "just list it."
 That's not always right.

 Inherited properties in Johnston County probate